xtanaa001/Xiaoqi-Homepage/content/about.md

 Click [here](/research)  for detailed description of my research by topics.

+I am most excited by problems where the design of economic incentives and online algorithms provides insight into the operation of  platforms - settings where  resources and services must be managed in  the face of  strategic user behaviors and uncertain future information.

 ---
 ## Recent Publications
 > - **X. Tan**, A. Leon-Garcia, et al., ‘‘Orchestration of Virtual Network Functions: A Mechanism Design Approach", preprint.